 The D/A START TRIGGER signal is used to hold off output scans until after a trigger event.
-The DAQ-Sync "DS D/A START TRIGGER" input or any AUXIN pin can be programmed to serve as the D/A START TRIGGER signal.
+Any AUXIN pin can be programmed to serve as the D/A START TRIGGER signal.
 It is also available as an output on any AUXOUT pin.